As Amazon Associates we earn from qualifying purchases.

 There are several types of resistance bands to choose from, but which you should choose and the advantages of resistance bands of each type will depend on the type of training you are doing and your training goals.

 Resistance bands work.
 There is no question about this.
 To develop a muscle in terms of strength, function, and size, we need to work it through its range of motion against resistance and this is exactly what resistance bands are designed to do.

 There are, however, some trainers that won’t benefit from training with resistance bands as much as others.
 An example of this is that if you are a powerlifter and looking to hit personal best lifts in the bench press, squats, or any other big compound lift, training exclusively with a resistance band workout routine won’t help you achieve this.

 If you are someone who is looking to tone up, lose weight, rehabilitate an injury, want to stay in shape while you don’t have access to a gym or you want a simple home gym solution, resistance bands will work for you, as long as you have a plan that aligns with your fitness goals.

 Resistance band training benefits will vary depending on the trainer and their fitness level.
 Total beginners to exercise will benefit from improved strength and muscle function a lot more than a veteran of weight training would.
 This is not to say that veteran weight trainers won’t benefit, at all from training with exercise bands.

-Here’s a list of resistance bands benefits and cumulative benefits from regular exercise that we can count on when it comes to our physical well being.
-The range of effect of each benefit will be dependent on the trainers fitness levels, exercise intensity and method of training.
+Here’s a list of resistance bands benefits and cumulative benefits from regular exercise that we can count on when it comes to our physical wellbeing.
+The range of effects of each benefit will be dependent on the trainer’s fitness levels, exercise intensity and method of training.

 There are also benefits of working out with resistance bands that some other methods of training don’t offer, they: